Painting: Tribute to St:St:Blicher (1782-1848):

 Long story...read on.

-The lyrics on the paintings are two verses (verse 3 and 4) from the opening poem "Prelude" in the collection "Trækfuglene", written by Steen Steensen Blicher, and published 1838.
+The lyrics on the paintings are two verses (verse 3 and 4) from the opening poem "Prelude" in the collection "Trækfuglene", written by Steen Steensen Blicher (1782-1848) and published in 1838.

 The word "Trækfuglene" means: "The Migratory Birds".
 In this context it should be understood as a figure of speech, an illustration of the concept of impermanence.
 Still, every poem in this collection -- except "Prelude" and "Ouverture" -- has the name of a bird as its title.

-The bird silhouettes that are cut out are not from migratory birds in the strict sense, as they are pigeons.
-These pigeons have become naturalized here (Denmark); they originally came from southern Europe, but nowadays they live here all year round.
+The bird silhouettes that are cut out are not from migratory birds; rather, they are immigrant birds (they are pigeons).
+These pigeons have become naturalized here (Denmark).
+They immigrated from rocky/mountaneous areas of southern Europe, and nowadays they live here all year round in the glass-and-concrete "mountain ranges" that are our cities.

 A few notes on process